Last Updated: 9/30/20 | September 20th, 2020

 - The constant temperature in the Catacombs is 14 Celsius.

-- Both sides in WWII used the Catacombs for clandestine operations.
+- In World War II, both sides used the Catacombs for clandestine operations.
 The Germans built hidden bunkers while the French Resistance used the tunnels for navigating the city unopposed.

 How to Visit the Catacombs

 To get to the Catacombs of Paris, you can take the subway and the RER to Denfert-Rochereau or use Bus 38 and 68.
-The museum is open Tuesday-Sunday from 10am-8:30pm (closed Mondays).
+The museum is open Tuesday-Sunday from 9:45am-8:30pm (closed Mondays).

-There are audio guides available in English, French, German and Spanish for an extra 5 EUR.
+There are audio guides available in English, French, German, and Spanish.
+They are included in the advanced booking tickets, and if you purchase last-minute tickets you can add them on for an extra 5 EUR.
 They are definitely worth the money if you don’t have a guide as they add a lot of historical context to your visit.

 Visiting the Catacombs is one of my favorite activities in Paris.
 It’s something I highly recommend you don’t skip.
 It only takes about an hour to wander through it completely and will give you a much more nuanced understanding of Paris.